Synonym(s)

 - Argentum nitricum (caustic)

-- Iron-III-chloride (brushings for local haemostasis)
+- Iron-III-chloride (brushings for local hemostasis)

-- dyes (applied for cosmetic purposes e.g. henna)
+- dyes (applied for cosmetic purposes, e.g. henna)

-- Tattoos (jewellery or dirt tattoos)
+- Tattoos (jewelry or dirt tattoos)

 - Temporary tattoos (e.g. henna)